 The Marriage School

-As my husband Steve and I are getting over our jet lag after visiting and loving on our “kids” and grandkids, who live on the other side of the world, I’d like to share with you a poem sent to us by a friend, from Uganda.
+I want to share with you a poem sent to us by a friend, from Uganda.
 He doesn’t know who wrote it.
 The only claim is that it comes from a “voice of experience.”
 I have to say that it sure goes along with a lot of what we believe about marriage —that it is a school God can use to teach us things we need to know.

 Marriage gives us the opportunity to learn much about our spouse, much about ourselves, about both of our values, and our sinful ways —sometimes exposing our dark sides that come as a surprise to even us.
 We also learn a lot about who we truly believe God to be, which is revealed in the way we live with our spouse —the one we have chosen, in a covenant relationship.